 Discovery Woods uses Montessori philosophy as well as a personalized approach to learning that incorporates hands-on activities, inquiry-based, project-based and place-based learning.
 All curriculum choices and decisions are influenced and guided by the goals and mission of the school and based on the Minnesota State Academic Standards.
-DW has developed scope and sequence as well as curriculum review cycle.
+DW has developed scope and sequence as well as a curriculum review cycle.
 Curriculum mapping aligns curriculum, skills, standards, and expectations of course levels.
 Children's House uses the Montessori math curriculum which the students enjoy and have had success with.
 DW is using Guided Math instruction as well as Moving with Math for Grades 1-4.
 Moving with Math is a research based program using true manipulatives and the Concrete-Representational-Abstract Instructional method.
 Moving with Math and Montessori work well together with uses of manipulatives.
-We have added great pieces to our ELA curriculum including Handwriting without Tears for grades Preschool through 4th, Heggerty for Kindergarten through 2nd, FlyLeaf for Grades 1/2, Bookworms for Grades 3-6.
+For Grades 5-6 pieces of the above math curriculums are used along with GoMath which help students develop a deeper and more analytical understanding of math.
+At the same time, the program uses common sense explanations, plenty of visuals, hands-on activities and even games to help make learning a little easier and less intimidating for students.
+In regard to literacy/ELA, Discovery Woods School is entering into Year 3 of the Curriculum Review Cycle.
+The school has successfully reviewed curriculum, researched and selected materials, and has even started the implementation process.
+The school uses Montessori and Heggerty in Kindergarten, Flyleaf Publishing in grades 1-2, and Bookworms for grades 3-6.
+Several teachers finished an extensive literacy training called LETRS at the end of the 2022-2023 school year.
+The school will monitor data and make adjustments as needed, and continue to find professional learning opportunities for teachers to further develop and enhance the school's literacy program.
 All these elements tie together well and will give students the fundamental skills that they need while hitting the state standards.
 DW has also introduced the Caring School Community (CSC) to help with social emotional learning.
 Caring School Community is a comprehensive, research-based social and emotional learning (SEL) program that builds school-wide community, develops students' social skills and SEL competencies, and enables a transformative stance on discipline.
 CSC also works well with our Montessori beliefs showing empathy and being peaceful.
 This CASEL SEL program promotes positive behavior through direct teaching of responsibility, empathy, and cooperation, creating settings where students feel heard, known, and cared for.
 Students become intrinsically motivated to contribute productively to a community they feel invested in, and where they know they matter.
-We have been able to expand the CSC curriculum to involve cross-age buddies which has been a great success and next year we plan to expand further to include family projects and events.
+We have been able to expand the CSC curriculum to involve cross-age buddies which has been a great success and we were also able to add in some family projects and events.
 DW will continue staff development activities and share professional development opportunities.